HomeGuidesAPI ReferenceRelease notes

 --permissions "storage.buckets.get,storage.objects.get,storage.objects.list"

-• A key for this service account is then generated and is used by Superwise to authenticate with Google Cloud.
+• A key for this service account is then generated and used by Superwise to authenticate with Google Cloud.

 # Service account